-The Himalayas, the ridge that cuts through Asia, in between the Indian subcontinent and the Tibetan plateau.
+The Himalayas, the ridge that cuts through Asia, is between the Indian subcontinent and the Tibetan plateau.
 The land that boasts hundreds of peaks over 23,600 ft.
 Among diverse micro-climates of scrub forests, deciduous forests, grasslands, savannah, alpine meadows, and tundra.

-The Lycium plant was also a recorded component of the formulas taken by the first emperor of the Qin Dynasty ~221 BC, and appeared in Shennong Bencao Jing, the first whole materia medica in ~200 CE.
+The Lycium plant was also a recorded component of the formulas taken by the first emperor of the Qin Dynasty ~221 BC and appeared in Shennong Bencao Jing, the first whole materia medica in ~200 CE.
 Prior to this, the use of Lycium in the mountains of the Ningxia Province was recorded in the Shijing, a collection of poems dating back to 1100 BC.

 Actions & Constituents:

 Key Actions: Blood Tonic, Liver Tonic, Anti-fungal, Hypoglycemic, Neuroprotective, Anticancer, Antiradiation, Antioxidant, Anti-inflammatory, Anti-aging, Nourishes and Tonifies the Liver and Kidneys, Benefits Jing (Essence), Brightens the Eyes, Enriches Yin, Moistens the Lungs, Promote Longevity.

 Key Constituents: Berries – Lycium barbarum polysaccharides (LBPs), Betaine, Carotene, Zeaxanthin, Thiamine, Riboflavin, Flavonoids, Vitamins A and C, Linoleic acid.
 Roots – Cinnamic acid.

 Trace Minerals: Calcium, Zinc, Iron, Copper, Chromium, Magnesium, Selenium, Phosphorus, Copper, and others.